Floral Design Framework: 6 Principles

 Make the colors match the emotion - Floral Design Workshop

-Once you’ve chosen the emotion you wish to convey, you need to choose your color theme.
+Once you’ve learnt to pick the emotion you wish to convey during our online floral classes, you need to choose your color theme.
 Here are some tips to consider:

 - Yellow is bright and cheerful.